islameehassan/RV32IC-ISS/README.md

 # register file Class

 The __'register file'__ class handles read and write operations to the CPU's register file.
 It provides methods for setting the value of a register, getting the value stored in a register, and retrieving the mnemonic name of a register.

+# Conclusion

+The Disassembler project offers a powerful solution for converting machine code into readable RISC-V assembly instructions.
+With its efficient decoding and analysis capabilities, developers can gain insights into program behavior, debug code, and optimize execution.

+The project consists of three main classes: disassembler, memory, and register file.
+The disassembler class handles instruction decoding, execution, and printing of assembly instructions.
+The memory class manages memory operations, while the register file class handles register read and write operations.

+Supporting various input formats, the disassembler integrates smoothly into different workflows, accommodating different machine code sources.

+The project's documentation provides clear instructions and examples for easy implementation.
+Contributions from the developer community are encouraged to enhance the disassembler's functionality.